cossacklabs/themis/src/wrappers/themis/wasm/README.md

 ### Installation

-First, install the latest version of WasmThemis:
+Start by installing the latest version of WasmThemis:

 ```
 npm install wasm-themis
 ```

-Then import it into your project:
+Import it into your project:

 ```javascript
 const themis = require('wasm-themis')
 ```

-Finally, wait for WebAssembly code to be loaded:
+Wait for WebAssembly code to load:

 ```javascript
 themis.initialized.then(function() {